Education

 Couldn’t put Humpty together again.’

 Rhythms in poetry or lullabies amuse and pacify the child.
 The child in the womb enjoys the heartbeat of mothers, after birth he enjoys the lullabies of his mother, as he grows he enjoys the poetry rhythm, and finally at 7 or 8 years, the child enter into the domain of the playground rhymes.
 Children’s poetry or nursery rhymes are the expression of feelings, which provides a better way to give order to experience.
-The rhythm of the poetry provides a self-sufficient delight to the children, which helps them to look forwards towards their future.
+The rhythm of the poetry provides a self-sufficient delight to the children, which helps them to look forwards to their future.

 Bibliography